PanagiotisPapantonis/IEEE-Sensors-Pi/README.md

 IEEE Student Branch University of Western Macedonia, Kastoria

-The current project was assigned to the programming team of the IEEE student branch of UOW (Univerity of Western Macedonia) in the time period of Aplil1 2022 and expeted to be delived until June 2022.
+The current project was assigned to the programming team of the IEEE student branch of UOWM (Univerity of Western Macedonia) in the time period of Aplil1 2022 and expeted to be delived until June 2022.
 This project is based on receiving information by a temperature/humidity sensor connected to a raspberry and displacing them with the help of a python made GUI.
 The current project is able to tract the temperature and humidity changes of the last 48 hours, presenting the changes with the help of 2 diagramms.